SamKa1u/Web-Server-Rover/README.md

 # Web Server Rover

-   A rover controlled by a local web server with an autonomous sentry mode
+   A rover controlled by a local web server with an autonomous sentry mode.

 ## Description

-  This rover is made up of 2 dc Motors driven by a Cytron Maker Pi RP2040 robot/motor controller, 2 Infared proximity senors and a NodeMCU Esp12 Dev board.
-It is powered by 3 AA batteries.
+  This rover was inspired by a webots line sensing tutorial.

 ### Dependencies